rerickson-usgs/EcologicalDataScience/Notebook.md

 _Alternatives to Tidyverse?_

   - Base R: Slower and harder to read
-  - data.table: Harder to read although quicker.
+  - data.table: Harder to read although quicker and works with large (100GB+) data.
   - Python with Panadas: Less developed and fewer tools.

 _Overview of Tidyverse_